 With heart rate the response is slightly delayed, and any rise in heart rate, occurs several seconds after the increase in work rate.
 Heart rate is therefore less effective for controlling intensity during individual intervals.
-However, it can be used to monitor the effort level across the session.
+However, it can be used to monitor the effort level as the session progresses.

 In this way, heart rate monitoring can be used to keep intensity in check.

-We also need to consider cardiac drift – where heart rate continues to rise even if intensity is maintained.
+You also need to consider cardiac drift – where heart rate continues to rise even when intensity is maintained.
 To take account of cardiac drift you need to ensure heart rate doesn’t rise too quickly over the first half of the session.

 If you use a running power meter you can monitor intensity in real time to control work intensity.
 I use this to monitor the average power of the intervals as well as the the average power for the session (combined uphills and downhills).